Skip to main content

 GI-MAP is a PCR-based stool test that measures DNA from gut bacteria, parasites, viruses, and yeasts.
 It also measures markers of inflammation (calprotectin), gluten sensitivity (anti-gliadin antibodies), and digestive function (pancreatic elastase).
 It gives a much more detailed picture than older stool culture methods.

 Meaningful microbiome changes typically take 4 to 12 weeks of consistent dietary and supplement work.
-Some changes happen within days, but stable shifts that support long-term health take months.
+Some changes happen within days, but stable changes that support long-term health take months.
 Diet has the biggest single influence, more than any single probiotic.

 Foods that support a healthy microbiome include diverse fiber sources (vegetables, fruits, legumes, whole grains), fermented foods (yogurt, kefir, sauerkraut, kimchi), polyphenol-rich foods (berries, dark chocolate, olive oil, green tea), and adequate protein.
 Variety matters more than any single "superfood."